Winnie the Pooh and Eeyore Become My Teacher: 3 Mental Health Warrior Steps to Beat Depression

 Use a grounding tool: Hold an object (like the Mental Health Warrior Coin!) to bring your attention to the present moment and remind yourself of your strength.

 Stepping back doesn’t mean you’re running away from your problems—it means you’re giving yourself the space to approach them with a clearer perspective and more control.
-Remember, even a small pause can be the first step toward climbing out of that dark place!

 Step 2: Untangling Depression’s Hold on Reality